backBlogs home

 Being put on hold is a common experience when clients contact a customer service team.

-However, if they are kept on hold for a long time, it can be a source of frustration for customers as they feel their time is not respected.
+However, if they are kept on hold for too long, it can be frustrating to customers as they feel their time is not valued.

 • Monitor and optimize processes: Regularly review customer service workflow processes to identify and rectify any inefficiencies that contribute to long wait times.

-• Use automated responses: Utilize automated responses, such as canned responses, email templates, and automated SLA reminders to acknowledge customer inquiries and provide estimated wait times.
+• Use automated responses: Utilize canned responses, email templates, and automated SLA reminders to acknowledge customer inquiries and provide estimated wait times.

 3. Inadequate communication channels